What are the best Mercury alternatives, and how do you choose the right business banking platform?

 Best overall: Slash

-Slash is a business banking solution designed to give companies greater financial control, flexibility, and visibility.
-Its customizable workflows can adapt to the needs of different industries, whether you’re operating in healthcare, e-commerce, marketing, or another specialized sector.
-With real-time insights and detailed analytics, Slash helps teams make data-driven financial decisions that support long-term growth.
-And with expanded FDIC coverage through a multi-bank sweep network, it also offers enhanced protection for businesses managing larger balances.
+Slash is a business banking platform built to give companies greater control, flexibility, and visibility over their finances.
+Its customizable workflows adapt to a range of industries—from healthcare and e-commerce to marketing and beyond.
+With real-time insights and detailed analytics, Slash enables teams to make data-driven decisions that support long-term growth.
+Through an expanded FDIC sweep network, it also provides enhanced coverage for businesses holding larger balances.
 Additional features include:

-- Integrated accounting: Exporting your financial data to QuickBooks and Xero can streamline invoicing, reconciliation, and tax reporting.
+• Integrated accounting: Export your financial data to QuickBooks to streamline invoicing, reconciliation, and expense reporting.

 Best for spend optimization: Brex

-Brex is a business banking platform that can be a good option for companies that want automated expense management workflows and customizable spend controls.
-Brex offers corporate credit cards, integrated accounting, ERP connectivity, and more.
-While Brex does offer banking functionality, its core strengths remain centered on corporate cards and spend optimization rather than full back-end financial operations.
-It’s also worth noting that eligibility requirements can be more restrictive, with many features geared toward venture-backed or larger businesses.
+Brex is a business banking platform suited for companies that want automated expense management and strong spend controls.
+It offers corporate cards, accounting integrations, and other finance tools.
+However, its core focus is still on cards and spend management rather than full-scale banking operations.
+Eligibility can also be more restrictive, as many features are geared toward venture-backed or larger companies.
 Additional features include:

 Best for versatile integrations: Rho

 Rho is designed for growing small businesses and startups that need more advanced financial infrastructure than a basic online bank platform can offer.
-Its platform emphasizes broad integrations, connecting not only to accounting and ERP systems but also HR tools and travel management software.
-While Rho provides helpful features for global operations, it does not support cryptocurrency, and many of its more robust capabilities tend to benefit larger teams.
-Very small or solo-founder businesses may find the platform heavier than necessary, and some tools only become practical once a company scales.
+The platform emphasizes integrations, connecting with accounting, ERP, HR, and travel tools.
+While it supports global operations, it does not offer cryptocurrency functionality, and many of its more advanced features are better suited to larger teams.
+Solo founders or very small businesses may find the platform more complex than they need.
 Additional features include:

 Best for freelancers and small-team ventures: Novo